-When a project is government funded, identifying information is customarily submitted to DoS for screening (i.e. vetting).
-The Risk Analysis and Management (RAM) System is a DoS effort to enhance review of organizations, entities, and individuals benefiting from U.S. government contracts, grants or other funding instruments.
-This program utilizes a centralized database to support the vetting process.
+When a project is U.S. government funded, identifying information is customarily submitted to the DoS for screening (i.e. vetting).
+The Risk Analysis and Management (RAM) program is a DoS effort to enhance review of organizations, entities, and individuals benefiting from U.S. government contracts, grants, or other funding instruments.
+This program uses a centralized database to support the vetting process.
 Some of the databases the RAM screens against are:

 - Consular Lookout and Support System

 - Consular Consolidated Database

-- Department of Homeland Security TECS
+- ◆ Department of Homeland Security TECS

 - ◆ Terrorist Identities Datamart Environment

-- ◆ Terrorists Screening Database
+- Terrorists Screening Database

-When a project is privately funded, a commercial Third Party Vendor is the preferred method of screening.
+When a project is privately funded, a commercial third-party vetting contractor is the preferred method of screening.
 Companies such as eCustoms (i.e. Visual Compliance) can be contracted for privately funded projects to ensure compliance and risk mitigation.

-4 SELECT LEGAL AUTHORITIES FOR VETTING
+3 SELECT LEGAL AUTHORITIES FOR VETTING